henrybarreto/walkietalkie/README.md

 - Wait new commands

 ## How to use?

-> Note: The CLI interface is still not implemented, but there are examples inside examples' folder.

 The CLI interface is intend to be as simple as possible.

 To start a soldier with the right `soldier.ron` configuration file: